-If you want to go even more remote, continue on from Fairbanks to Deadhorse along the Dalton Highway near the Prudhoe Bay Oil fields and Arctic Ocean.
+If you want to go even more remote, continue on from Fairbanks to Deadhorse along the Dalton Highway near the Prudhoe Bay Oil fields and the Arctic Ocean.
 We haven’t done this drive, but we have been up to the Arctic Ocean in the neighboring Northwest Territories in Canada and the scenery here is truly magnificent.
 The Dalton Highway is considered one of the most isolated roads in the United States.
+It crossed the Arctic Circle and we did this on the similar Dempster Highway. it is the coolest thing to drive right across the Arctic Circle.
+It’s truly a once in a lifetime experience.
 Enjoy reading our 15 Great Road Trips in America

 Kenai Fjords National Park

 The Kenai Fjords National Park in the Kenai Peninsula is one of the best places to visit in Alaska with glaciers, an icefield, and bears and seals lolling about.
 The best way to see this remote destination is to get out on a cruise where you can get out on kayaks to explore the fjords.

 Make sure to visit the Kenai Fjords National Park Visitor Centre in Seward before you head out to learn about trail conditions and the Kenai Peninsula before you head into the park.
 And don’t miss seeing Exit Glacier located just 10 minutes Seward, it one of the Alaska’s most accessible roadside glaciers.